 Businesses today are producing data at previously unimaginable rates.
 Almost every step of the product life cycle generates information.
-From production to sales business create data which they can later analyze to improve their bottom line.
+From production to sales, businesses create data that they can later analyze to improve their bottom line.

-Sounds great right?
-It should, however, with all this data comes a unique problem — in most cases, the data is unstructured.
-This means at worst it is almost useless.
-That it is extremely difficult to make sense of manually especially in real-time.
-That is why data analytics researchers are always on the lookout for solutions that can automate the process of data visualization.
+Sounds great, right?
+It should, however, with all this data is a unique problem – the data is often unstructured.
+This means, at worst, it is almost useless.
+That it is challenging to make sense of manually, especially in real-time.
+That is why data analytics researchers are always on the lookout for solutions that can automate the process of data visualization like a powerful data visualization tool.
 In other words, their goal is to make real-time analytics accessible to everyone.
-By doing this they can increase the usability of the data lakes most companies generate.
+By doing this, they can increase the usability of the data lakes most companies generate.

 According to data visualization expert Edward Tufte, “Graphical excellence is that which gives to the viewer the greatest number of ideas in the shortest time with the least ink in the smallest space.”
 This is especially true when it applies to real-time data visualization.
-It highlights the impact and importance of powerful and constructive visualizations in the business domain.
+Also, it highlights the impact and importance of robust and constructive visualizations in the business domain.

-In this blog post, we’ll look at the benefits of real-time data visualization and explore some elegant data analysis solutions that work best with real-time data.
+This blog post will look at the benefits of real-time data visualization and explore some elegant data analysis solutions that work best with real-time data.
 You can find out more of these ideas in “The Ultimate Guide to Real-time Data Visualization” whitepaper.

-In the current data-driven world, real-time data visualization is an especially important part of the business intelligence ecosystem.
-Emerging technological concepts such as the internet of things (IoT), GPS navigation, automated marketing, social media monitoring, healthcare, and fintech demand real-time, analytical setups.
+In the current data-driven world, real-time data visualization is an essential part of the business intelligence ecosystem.
+Emerging technological concepts include the internet of things (IoT), GPS navigation, automated marketing, social media monitoring, healthcare, and fintech demand real-time, analytical setups.
 These setups have the potential to serve as the catalysts to improved sales marketing efforts.

-According to Gartner, there are three major characteristics that differentiate conventional data and real-time big data today.
+According to Gartner, three significant characteristics differentiate conventional data and real-time big data today.
 These characteristics are volume, velocity, and variety.
-It is extremely important that organizations gear up to handle the big data revolution these concepts are driving.
+Organizations must gear up to handle the big data revolution these concepts are driving.
 More specifically, organizations need to harness real-time business intelligence in a way that empowers their decisions.

 Real-time analytics is significantly different from conventional data analytics.
-With real-time analysis, data is mostly unstructured and continuous.
+With real-time analysis, data is primarily unstructured and continuous.
 Because of this, it demands special attention.
-To take advantage of real-time analytics, it essential you choose the right charting solution for your data.
+To take advantage of real-time analytics, you must choose the right charting solution for your data.

 Here are four factors to take into account while you design your real-time data charting solutions.

-- Persistent storing of historical data — It is a given that with real-time data visualization, you want to access your information instantly.
-But another important requirement is how you view and analyze historical information.
+It is a given that with real-time data visualization, you want to access your information instantly.
+But another critical requirement is how you view and analyze historical information.
 Efficient charting solutions should address this using a history buffer based on a particular number of historical data points or a historical time range.
 As a result, your historical data will facilitate richer analysis and contribute to more informed decisions.

-In order to capture effective real-time analytics from continuous data, there are specific activities you should perform in a specific order.
+There are specific activities you should perform in a particular order to capture effective real-time analytics from continuous data.
 Here are the four steps critical to every real-time analytics pipeline:

-- Capture your live streaming data properly.
+- They will help you capture your live streaming data adequately.
 You can use various sources and methods such as scrapers, collectors, agents, listeners, and databases to collect high volumes of data.

-- Process and refine your captured data before passing it on to the analytics phase.
-You can do various kinds of data processing using fault-tolerant, distributed database systems like Hadoop, HBase, Cassandra, and Storm.
+- Also, you can process and refine your captured data before passing it on to the analytics phase.
+You can do various data processing using fault-tolerant, distributed database systems like Hadoop, HBase, Cassandra, and Storm.

 - Create a structured data file using the correct format (JSON/XML)